Kapendev/parin/CHEATSHEET.md

 /// Draws text with the default font at the given position with the provided draw options.
 Vec2 drawText(IStr text, Vec2 position, DrawOptions options = DrawOptions(), TextOptions extra = TextOptions());

-/// Adds a formatted line to the `dprint*` text. void dprintfln(A...)(IStr fmtStr, A args);
+/// Append a formatted line to the overlay text buffer. void dprintfln(A...)(IStr fmtStr, A args);
-/// Adds a line to the `dprint*` text. void dprintln(A...)(A args);
+/// Append a line to the overlay text buffer. void dprintln(A...)(A args);
-/// Returns the contents of the `dprint*` buffer as an `IStr`.
+/// Returns the contents of the overlay text buffer.
 IStr dprintBuffer();
-/// Sets the position of `dprint*` text. void setDprintPosition(Vec2 value);
+/// Sets the position of the overlay text. void setDprintPosition(Vec2 value);
-/// Sets the drawing options for `dprint*` text. void setDprintOptions(DrawOptions value);
+/// Sets the drawing options for the overlay text. void setDprintOptions(DrawOptions value);
-/// Sets the maximum number of `dprint*` lines.
-Older lines are removed once this limit is reached.
-Use 0 for unlimited. void setDprintLineCountLimit(Sz value);
+/// Sets the maximum number of overlay text lines. void setDprintLineCountLimit(Sz value);
-/// Sets the visibility state of `dprint*` text. void setDprintVisibility(bool value);
+/// Sets the visibility state of the overlay text. void setDprintVisibility(bool value);
-/// Toggles the visibility state of `dprint*` text. void toggleDprintVisibility();
+/// Toggles the visibility state of the overlay text. void toggleDprintVisibility();
-/// Clears all `dprint*` text. void clearDprintBuffer();
+/// Clears all overlay text.
+void clearDprintBuffer();

 /// Draws debug engine information at the given position with the provided draw options.